mialkin/docs/unix/tools/ssh.md

 #Port 22
 ```

-Then, uncomment (Remove the leading`#` character) it and change the value with an appropriate port number (for example, 22000):
+Then uncomment it by removing the leading`#` character and change the value with an appropriate port number for example, 22000:

 ```text
 Port 22000